Skip to main content

 5. Click Save

-When appointments are completed for services using this offering, billing line items are created automatically.
+When appointments are completed for services using this template, billing line items are created automatically.

 Set up subscription billing

-1. Go to Service Offerings in the sidebar
+1. Go to Services in the sidebar (under “My Business”)

 3. Set Billing type to Subscription